-Yes, both still and sparkling water hydrate as well as each other.
+Yes, both still and sparkling water can help you stay hydrated.

 Do men need to drink more water than women?

 Yes, the European Food Safety Authority’s scientific experts recommend an intake of 2.5 litres of water for men and 2.0 litres of water for women per day, via food and drink consumption..Of this, they suggest that 70-80% of the daily water intake should come from drinks, and the remaining 20-30% should come from food.

 The British Nutrition Foundation gives guidelines for the types of fluid to drink, and water is the only fluid which they recommend drinking “plenty” of as it contains no sugar or calories.
 In spite of this, research shows we still don’t drink enough of it.

 Your body has special mechanisms to make sure you stay hydrated.
 Feeling thirsty is the first dehydration symptom and one of your body’s way of telling you that you need to drink more.
 Another indicator that we are adequately hydrated is urine colour.
 As a general rule of thumb,if you are healthy and well-hydrated the urine will tend to be straw-coloured, and becomes progressively darker the more dehydrated we become.
 Once it becomes honey-coloured this a sign that not enough water has been drunk.
 Urine that is dark brown in colour can indicate severe dehydration.